 Future careers, post-grad opportunities

-A minor in Italian will develop your listening, speaking, reading, and writing skills, and prepare you to study, travel, and work abroad.
-You will complete not only Italian language and culture courses but also general liberal arts, business, and critical thinking courses.
-Our graduates are accepted into prestigious graduate programs and law schools around the world.
+A minor in Italian will develop your listening, speaking, reading, and writing skills, and prepare you to study, travel, and work abroad in a wide variety of careers including research, teaching, human services, and business, among others.
+You will complete not only Italian language and culture courses but also general liberal arts, business, and critical-thinking courses.
+Our graduates are also accepted into prestigious graduate programs and law schools around the world.

 THE RIGHT COMBINATION